zongronghuang/crud_restaurant_list/README.md

 ### Delete a restaurant profile:
 1. On the homepage, click on (刪除) on a desired restaurant card.

+### Search restaurants by name:
+1. Enter a keyword (English or Chinese) in the top search field.
+The search is case-insensitive and allows fuzzy search.
+2. Press Enter or click the magnifying glass to find matched restaurants.

+### Sort restaurants:
+1. Go to the top-right dropdown menu and select a way to sort the restaurants.
+You can sort them by name, category, or location.
+2. Click on the sort icon to reorder the restaurants.

 ---
 <a class="anchor" id="1">1</a>: The restaurant profiles and the project as well as the screenshot are only for educational purpose, with no intention of copyright infringement.